 Hash usually involves frying potatoes with peppers and onions.
 However, unless I’m making hash browns, I always prefer to bake potatoes over frying them.
 Frying potatoes requires more babysitting than I enjoy.
 It’s a hassle making sure that the oil is hot enough that they brown, low enough that they cook inside, crisp but not burnt, fried on the outside but not overly oily on the inside… With baking, I can lightly oil the potatoes, lay them across a parchment paper covered baking sheet, and not think about them until they’re done, except to toss them once or twice.
 It’s less hassle, and I can easily focus on the other parts of the meal.

 Even without the fried potatoes, there’s still some frying involved in this recipe to make the dish feel a little decadent.
 However, this part only takes minutes to prepare.

-Perhaps the best part of this dish is the scooping device – fried tortilla wedges.
+Perhaps the best part of this sweet potato black bean hash is the scooping device – fried tortilla wedges.

 When I’m making a meal, I like to think about the “star” ingredient.
 It’s the one that makes you want to eat everything else on the plate, because you need to go back for another bite of the “highlight” element.
 It’s often the ingredient that’s higher in fat and ticks those pleasure sensors.
 On tacos, it’s guacamole.
 On kale salads, it’s coconut bacon.
 On pasta salads, it’s the olives or marinated artichoke hearts.
 The rest of the ingredients in the dish are improved, because of the one aspect that raises the fun quotient.